HAITI’S ECO TOILETS

 TONS OF WASTE TRANSFORMED

-into organic compost in 2020
+into organic compost in a year

 COVID-19 EMERGENCY SUPPORT